 Here’s a modern bloody mary aspic.
 It’s so out, it’s in again.

 This photo looks old-fashioned, but this gelatin is completely contemporary.
-Serve it as a luncheon side (like I did for the 7th grade mothers), or add shrimp and it’s a fancy first course.
+Serve it as a luncheon side or add shrimp and it’s a fancy first course.

 Most definitely go with peppery watercress scattered all over the platter.